Azshken/Learning-Solidity-2.0/LOG.md

 25/05/2025
   - Tutorial hell is from irregularity and taking long breaks after which you forget everything and start with a tutorial again.
 I've tried to avoid the tutorial hell and start making projects, but there was a huge gap in knowledge that caused me to slack off.
 I'll continue to do ALL tutorials DAILY until it's become a second nature.
 I'll be strictly rewriting them in VScode.

+24/06/2025
+  - I've finished the Foundry Fundamentals section 3 on updraft.Cyfrin.io